HazyResearch/CaffeConTroll/README.md

 <img src="docs/figures/screenshot4.png" height="400" >

-Notice a > 3x speedup on the current AMI.
+Notice a > 3x speedup on the current AMI compared to 1 GPU.
 A speedup of 4x on this 4 GPU instance will be available following the completion of the model update portion of the distributed CCT project.